-After creating a new datastore the LN\TARGET and CLONE\TARGET parameters will be added to the template.
+After creating a new datastore the LN_TARGET and CLONE_TARGET parameters will be added to the template.
 These values should not be changed since they define the datastore behaviour.
 The default values for these parameters are defined in oned.conf for each driver.

 The hosts must have LVM2 and must have a Volume-Group for every possible system-datastore that can run in the host.
-CLVM must also be installed and active across all the hosts that use this datastore.
+CLVM must also be installed and active accross all the hosts that use this datastore.